Lurgan: Cultural references

 There is a figure of speech used in Ireland – to have a face as long as a Lurgan spade – meaning "to look miserable".
 The origins of this expression are disputed.
 One theory is that a "Lurgan spade" was an under-paid workman digging what is now the Lurgan Park lake.
 Another theory is that it could be from the Irish language lorga spád meaning the shaft (literally "shin") of a spade.

 The ballad Master McGrath concerns a greyhound of that name from Lurgan which became an Irish sporting hero.
 The dog was bought in Lurgan by the Brownlow family, and the song also mentions his owner Charles Brownlow, referred to in the lyrics as Lord Lurgan.
 Master McGrath won the Waterloo Cup hare coursing competition three times in 1868, 1870 and 1871 at a time when this was a high-profile sport.
 A post mortem found that he had a heart twice the size of what is normal for a dog of his size.
 He is remembered all over the town, including in its coat of arms.
 The dog was named McGrath after the kennel boy responsible for its care.
 A statue of him was unveiled at Craigavon Civic Centre in 1993, over 120 years after his last glory in 1871.
 The statue was relocated to Lurgan town centre in 2013.
 A festival is also held yearly in his honour.
 A Lurgan pub is also named after Master McGrath.

+Shankill Graveyard in Lurgan is associated with the legend of Margorie McCall, who was mistakenly buried in 1695 after contracting a fever.
+According to the story, grave robbers trying to steal a ring from her hand attempted to cut off her finger, only to discover she was still alive when she suddenly awoke.
+Her headstone in the cemetery reads, "Lived once, buried twice."
+This account is often cited as an Irish example of the widespread European folklore motif known as the “Lady with the Ring” in which premature burial is revealed when would‑be thieves attempt to remove a valuable ring from the deceased, only for the person to revive.

 The town is a frequent recipient of derision by the BBC Northern Ireland comedy panel show The Blame Game.